 It’s also one of the most common home remedies for canine diarrhea- although there are some people who believe that it may cause diarrhea.

 Chicken broth is often recommended for dogs with an upset stomach to soothe their digestive system and for spicing up food for dogs who are picky eaters, and they always love it.

 Basic chicken broth is simply chicken boiled in water, but certain spices, vegetables and herbs are added for more flavour and health benefits.

 However, some of the spices and veggies that make up the recipe may be potentially harmful to our furry friends.

 Chicken broth is great for dogs, adding some of it to your dog’s dry kibble makes it more palatable and delicious and dogs love it.

 Bone broth is especially rich in collagen, which is great for bones and joints, and glycine, an amino acid that plays a significant role in detoxification and muscle growth.

-Chicken stock and bone broth are excellent sources of proteins for your dog, but without onions.
+Chicken stock, chicken stock cubes and bone broth are excellent sources of proteins for your dog, but without onions.
 Onions are toxic to dogs, and it can be fatal when consumed in large quantities.